Content Items

 This column holds the action menu and the claim button.

 Click the claim button to assign yourself to the current workflow status of the content item.
-Note that this will only appear if you are responsible for that content item's current workflow status.
+Note that this will only appear if you are responsible for the current workflow status.

-The action menu holds multiple options, like assigning people, duplicating the item, exporting it as an HTML or Word document, and more.
+The action menu will appear when you click on the three-dot menu.
+It holds multiple options, like assigning people, duplicating the item, exporting it as an HTML or Word document, and more.
 Its menu items will change depending on your permissions.

 Folders